Effects of Hurricane Wilma in Florida: Palm Beach County

 The sixth floor of JFK Medical Center in Atlantis was partially removed, causing staff to move 34 patients to lower floors.
-The city as a whole suffered relatively light impact, with only nine houses damaged.
-In Lake Worth, a church on State Road 802 (Lake Avenue) suffered the complete loss of its sanctuary and only a large cross remained standing.
-The Lake Worth Playhouse, a theatre built in 1924, lost a portion of its roof above the stage and then rain poured in, flooding the dressing room, damaging the stage, and ruining sound and light mechanisms.
-At the Lake Worth campus of Palm Beach Community College, several windows at the library shattered and then rain poured in, destroying about 1,000 books.
+Wilma also damaged nine homes in the city.
+In Lake Worth, the hurricane destroyed the sanctuary of a church on State Road 802 (Lake Avenue).
+The Lake Worth Playhouse lost a portion of its roof then rain poured in, flooding the dressing room and damaging sound and light equipment.
+At Palm Beach Community College's Lake Worth campus, several windows at the library shattered and then rain poured in, destroying about 1,000 books.
 A senior citizen high-rise known as the Lake Worth Towers suffered roof damage.
-At an elderly assistance facility at Haverhill Road and Lantana Road, most of the roof was blown off.
+A senior-living facility at Haverhill Road and Lantana Road lost most of its roof.
 About 27 homes were destroyed and 2,491 homes suffered structural impact, while 7 businesses were demolished and 93 others were damaged.
 Damage in Lake Worth amounted to $28.3 million.

 In Lantana, the Old Key Lime House lost its tin roof.
 The restaurant's older section, constructed in 1889, remained mostly unscathed.
 About 261 dwellings in the city were impacted and 4 others were destroyed.
 Additionally, a church lost its steeple and the Solid Waste Authority transfer station suffered extensive roof damage.
 In Hypoluxo, most of a mobile homes at a trailer park were damaged, 12 of which were condemned.
 Overall, 204 residences were affected by Wilma.
 In South Palm Beach, high-rise condominiums experienced extensive damage.
 Throughout the town, 429 dwellings were impacted.
 In Manalapan, about 166 residences experienced structural losses.
 The town hall and public safety buildings in Ocean Ridge suffered severe damaged.
 The storm inflicted damage on a total of 364 homes in the town.
 In Briny Breezes, two Quonset huts, the clubhouse, the auditorium, and 495 mobile homes – approximately 80% – were damaged.
 Overall, damage in the town totaled about $2.84 million.